NeilIsserow/Puppet_Enterprise_Offline/README.md

 **[FORGENANO](https://github.com/NeilIsserow/forgenano)**
 **[OPENAINANO](https://github.com/NeilIsserow/openainano)**

-**I do not consider any of this production ready or tested and consider this all POC and BETA material however anyone is free to use and share this as they wish!**
+**I do not consider any of this production ready or tested and consider this all POC and BETA material however anyone is free to use and share this as they wish!
+Please note my currentl eomployer, Perforce Inc and Puppet provide no warranty, Support or any services related to these repo's and all of the code is provided as-is**